Creating a Lasting Impact: Your Teaching Legacy as a Student Teacher

 7. Keep a "Wins" Folder

 Teaching can be challenging, and there will be tough days.
-Start a "wins" folder—a special place where you keep positive notes from students, thank-you letters, and any small reminders of the impact you're making.
+Start a "wins" folder—a special place where you keep positive notes from students, thank-you letters, and reminders of the impact you're making.
 On difficult days, revisit these moments to remind yourself why you chose this path.

 8. Be Passionate and Enthusiastic